alexanderalmstrom/alexanderalmstrom/README.md

-# Contentful
+# alexanderalmstrom.com

 React, Redux and Contentful.

-1. Edit `.env.example` with Contentful space id and tokens.
+1. Edit `.env.example` with your Contentful space id and token.
 Rename it to `.env`.
+Or copy the content of  `.env.example` and create a new `.env` file.

 ## Install